Reinforcement: Video games

 Most video games are designed around some type of compulsion loop, adding a type of positive reinforcement through a variable rate schedule to keep the player playing the game, though this can also lead to video game addiction.

 As part of a trend in the monetization of video games in the 2010s, some games offered "loot boxes" as rewards or purchasable by real-world funds that offered a random selection of in-game items, distributed by rarity.
 The practice has been tied to the same methods that slot machines and other gambling devices dole out rewards, as it follows a variable rate schedule.
 While the general perception that loot boxes are a form of gambling, the practice is only classified as such in a few countries as gambling and otherwise legal.
 However, methods to use those items as virtual currency for online gambling or trading for real-world money has created a skin gambling market that is under legal evaluation.

-Workplace culture of fear

-Ashforth discussed potentially destructive sides of leadership and identified what he referred to as petty tyrants: leaders who exercise a tyrannical style of management, resulting in a climate of fear in the workplace.
-Partial or intermittent negative reinforcement can create an effective climate of fear and doubt.
-When employees get the sense that bullies are tolerated, a climate of fear may be the result.

-Individual differences in sensitivity to reward, punishment, and motivation have been studied under the premises of reinforcement sensitivity theory and have also been applied to workplace performance.